MHovenkamp/ATP/README.md

 ```
 ###### FROM HERE TO THERE
 ```
-// ---------- bool_odd function----------
 FROM bool_odd TO DECLARE
+FROM bool_even TO DECLARE

-FROM START to bool_odd
+FROM START TO bool_odd

-FROM INPUT TO input_value // input_value now contains input
+FROM INPUT TO input_value
-FROM input_value TO input_value_safe
-FROM input_value TO == "0" : 9
+FROM input_value TO == 0 : 6 ELSE 1
-FROM input_value TO == "1" : 12
+FROM input_value TO LINE

-FROM "false" TO OUTPUT
-FROM 18 TO LINE
+FROM INPUT TO input_value2

-FROM input_value_safe TO input_value_safe + 1
+FROM input_value2 TO input_value2 + 1
-FROM input_value_safe TO bool_even // give value to bool_even function
-FROM bool_even TO output_even // get output bool_even function
+FROM bool_even : input_value2 TO even_result
+FROM even_result TO result
+FROM 2 TO LINE

+FROM "False" TO result

-FROM output_even TO OUTPUT
+FROM result TO OUTPUT
 FROM END TO bool_odd
-// ---------- bool_odd function----------

-// ----------bool_even function----------
-FROM bool_even TO DECLARE
 FROM START TO bool_even

-FROM INPUT TO input_value // input_value now contains input
+FROM INPUT TO input_value
-FROM input_value TO input_value_safe
-FROM input_value TO == "0" : 30
+FROM input_value TO == 0 : 6 ELSE 1
-FROM input_value TO == "1" : 33
+FROM input_value TO LINE

-FROM "true" TO OUTPUT
-FROM 38 TO LINE
+FROM INPUT TO input_value2

-FROM input_value_safe TO input_value_safe + 1
+FROM input_value2 TO input_value2 + 1
+FROM bool_odd : input_value2 TO odd_result
+FROM odd_result TO result
-FROM input_value_safe TO bool_odd
+FROM 2 TO LINE

-FROM bool_odd TO output_odd
+FROM "True" TO result

-FROM output_odd TO OUTPUT
+FROM result TO OUTPUT
 FROM END TO bool_even
-// ---------- bool_even function----------

-// Input
-FROM IN to bool_even_input_call
-FROM IN to bool_odd_input_call

-// call functions
-FROM bool_even_input_call TO bool_even
-FROM bool_even TO output_even
+FROM bool_even : 13 TO mega_result
-FROM bool_odd_input_call TO bool_odd
-FROM bool_odd TO output_odd

-FROM output_even TO OUT
-FROM output_odd TO OUT
+FROM mega_result TO OUT

 ```
 ##### A loopy function
 ###### pseudocode